nfrechette/acl-ue4-plugin/Docs/README.md

 ## ACL plugin playground

 In order to test and play with the ACL Plugin, a playground was created where every single animation from the [animation starter pack](https://www.unrealengine.com/marketplace/animation-starter-pack) is playing simultaneously.
-A zip file can be found [here](https://drive.google.com/open?id=1m917lmF6rYCfIUAKA7wbRHl9vHNAR_6O).
-Note that you will need to run it with the above engine modifications as well as the ACL Plugin.
+A zip file can be found [here](https://drive.google.com/open?id=1qHgKSbpFJEbJwvz-IzLiRc8Rewbj5lT_).
+Note that you will need to run it under UE 4.25 (or higher) with the ACL Plugin installed.

 ## Compression settings